powersj/powersj.io/content/post/ubuntu-bionic-cuda.md

 # nVidia Package Archive

 As of today, the [nVidia repo](https://developer.download.nvidia.com/compute/cuda/repos/) does not have software packages for the Bionic release.
 At some point in the near future, an 18.04 entry will appear and have the software.
+I can update this post when that happens.

 # Ubuntu Package Archive